Comparing Masticating vs Centrifugal Juicers

 How They Work

-The primary technique by which they break down the food that you put inside them to extract the juice is the key difference between centrifugal and chewing juicers.
-Centrifugal juicers have one blade that rotates to slice and dice food at a high speed, enabling the juices to flow freely.
+The crucial difference between centrifugal and masticating juicers is the primary technique by which they break down the food you put inside them to extract the juice.
+Centrifugal juicers have one blade that rotates to slice and dice food at high speed, enabling the juices to flow freely.
 It acts a lot like a blender, in essence.

-Instead of knives, chewing juicers use gears and grind food instead of slicing it.
-Some masticating juicers have just one gear and simply grind food on nearby hard surfaces, while others, operate like a meat grinder and grind food in two gears.
+Instead of knives, masticating juicers use gears and grind food instead of slicing it.
+Some masticating juicers have just one gear and chew food on nearby hard surfaces, while others operate as a meat grinder and grind food in two gears.

 Things to Consider before selecting a Juicer